vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## Conclusion

-The combination of myOfflineAi, Ollama and IBM Granite models creates a comprehensive "Sovereign AI" stack to provide privacy-first, local and auditable AI access to self-employed professionals and non-profits in highly regulated industries.
+The combination of myOfflineAi, Ollama and IBM Granite models creates a Sovereign AI stack to provide privacy-first, local and auditable AI access to self-employed professionals and non-profits in highly regulated industries.

 But this project is about more than just privacy.
 It's a shift in mindset.
 It's about owning and controlling your own tools.
 It's about changing your role from being a passive consumer of Ai services to an active and accountable owner of your Ai capability.